pprevos/r4h2o/manuscript/r4h2o_11_reporting.md

 ### Data Analysis
 Your analysis should contain a correlation matrix and a clustering solution of the survey items.

-Please note that hierarchical clustering is not best practice to analyse latent variables.
+Please note that hierarchical clustering is not the ideal method to analyse latent variables.
 It is only used here as an example.
-Best practice structural equation modelling is more suitable to assess the statistical validity of survey instruments, as discussed in the previous chapter(#surveys).
+Structural equation modelling is more suitable to assess the statistical validity of survey instruments.

 ### Write a report
 Your task is to write a small report that shows R output and some explanatory text.
 When you have completed your report, you can submit it to the discussion group.